SPEEDWAY Mini Bike Information Chronological Guide.|

 no rear suspension (hard tail) and no front brake (rear disc brake).
 Rear motocross tire, front trials tire

-(though the front tire is sometimes motocross style, Speedway was a bit inconsistent on this feature.)
+(though the rear tire is sometimes trail style, Speedway was a bit inconsistent on this feature.)

 The white Tecumseh engine on these two models was smaller